6x10tothe23rd/Persistent-Convo-Agent-Multi-Endpoint/README.md

 ## Usage

 This Discord bot is designed to be versatile and adaptable, making it simple to use in various scenarios.
-To interact with the bot, simply send a message in a text channel where the bot has been granted permission to read and send messages.
+To interact with the bot, run ```bot_base.py``` and simply send a message in a text channel where the bot has been granted permission to read and send messages.
 The bot will process your message and generate a response using the GPT-4 or GPT-3.5 Turbo language models.
 It maintains context across conversations and can handle multiple conversation streams simultaneously.

 To utilize the bot's capabilities in your own projects, you can import the `bot_base.py` module and create a new instance of the `GeneralBot` class.
 By customizing the bot's configurations, you can tailor the bot's behavior to your specific needs.
 Here are some quick examples of how you can use the `GeneralBot` class in your own code: